-DeSmuMe is an emulator of the Nintendo DS system for Mac OS X created by the developer YopYop156.
-This application will allow us to enjoy games for the Nintendo portable console on our Mac using the classic ROMs.
+DeSmuMe is a Nintendo DS system emulator for Mac OS X created by the developer YopYop156.
+This application will allow us to enjoy Nintendo® handheld games on our Mac using the classic ROMs.

-DeSmuME is the most experienced open source Nintendo DS emulator for Mac.
-It is sports tools designed for hackers, speedrunners, youtubers and casual gamers.
+DeSmuME is the most experienced open source Nintendo DS emulator for the Mac.
+It is a sports tool designed for hackers, speedrunners, youtubers and casual gamers.
 Homebrew programs are compatible and can even be debugged through GDB.

 DeSmuME for Mac allows you to emulate a Nintendo DS system.
-Think of it as a Swiss Army knife for the Nintendo DS emulator, giving you access to many powerful tools for testing DS features, from seeing ROM features to handling action playback tricks.
+Think of it as a Swiss Army Knife for the Nintendo DS emulator, giving you access to many powerful tools for testing DS features, from viewing ROM features to handling action playback tricks.
 Best of all, this software is completely free and open source.
-DeSmuMe is a free application, you need Mac OS X 10.3 or higher and on its website you can find a complete list of the games it supports can be found on its website.
+DeSmuMe is a free application, requires Mac OS X 10.3 or higher and a full list of the games it supports can be found on its website.

-Allows you to play on our PC most of the titles in your catalog with a large number of additional configuration parameters with which to improve even the experience with respect to the original machine.
+It allows to play in our PC most of the titles of its catalogue with a great amount of additional parameters of configuration with which to improve even the experience with respect to the original machine.

 NINTENDO DS EMULATOR

-The emulator is able to show simultaneously the two screens of the laptop.
-The lower one, which corresponds to the tactile, can be controlled using the mouse, while the traditional pad controls can be mapped both with our keyboard and with an external USB gamepad connected to our machine.
-In this way, we can play all the classics of the machine, such as New Super Mario Brows, Pokemon White/Black, Animal Crossing or the first titles of Professor Layton, being able to use post-processing filters to improve the visual aspect.
+The emulator is capable of simultaneously displaying both screens of the laptop.
+The lower one, which corresponds to the touch screen, can be controlled using the mouse, while the traditional pad controls can be mapped either with our keyboard or with an external USB gamepad connected to our machine.
+In this way, we can play all the classics on the machine, such as New Super Mario Brows, Pokemon White/Black, Animal Crossing or the early titles of Professor Layton, and can use post-processing filters to improve the visual appearance.

-✓Advanced tools for displaying layers specially designed to rip content
+Advanced tools for displaying layers specially designed for ripping content

 The latest version (Version 0.9.11) presents a number of new features:

-bug: fixed a large number of games that can no longer be saved
+bug: corrected a large number of games that can no longer be saved

 bug: fixed some missing sound effects due to incorrect volumes in some boot scenarios and other things

-error: corrected freezes due to small looping sounds
+error: corrected by freezing due to small looping sounds

 error: corrected some apparently underused CPU instructions, with no known consequences

-error: corrected (lock) in the reading of some registers of the GPU
+error: fixed (crash) reading of some GPU records

-error: corrected the reading of the last 4 bytes of rom
+error: corrected reading of last 4 bytes of rom

 error: w-buffer support in OpenGL renderers